 ON THE COMPUTATION OF KÄHLER DIFFERENTIALS AND CHARACTERIZATIONS OF GALOIS EXTENSIONS WITH INDEPENDENT DEFECT STEVEN DALE CUTKOSKY, FRANZ-VIKTOR KUHLMANN AND ANNA RZEPKA ABSTRACT.
 For important cases of algebraic extensions of valued fields, we develop presentations of the associated Kähler differentials of the extensions of their valuation rings.
-We compute their annihilators as well as the associated Dedekind differentials.
+We compute their annihilators as well as the associated differents.
 We then apply the results to Galois defect extensions of prime degree.
 Defects can appear in finite extensions of valued fields of positive residue characteristic and are serious obstructions to several problems in positive characteristic.
 A classification of defects (dependent vs. independent) has been introduced by the second and the third author.
 It has been shown that perfectoid fields and deeply ramified fields only admit extensions with independent defect.
 We give several characterizations of independent defect, using ramification ideals, Kähler differentials and traces of the maximal ideals of valuation rings.
 All of our results are for arbitrary valuations; in particular, we have no restrictions on their rank or value groups.
 1. INTRODUCTION A central goal of this paper is to give for important cases of algebraic extensions of valued fields a presentation of the associated Kähler differentials of the extensions of their valuation rings.
 This is crucial not only for applications in the present paper, but also in the subsequent paper [6].
-By (L|K, v) we denote a field extension L|K where v is a valuation on L and Kis endowed with the restriction of v.
-The valuation ring of v on L will be denoted by $\mathcal{O}L$ , and that on K by $\mathcal{O}K$ .
-Similarly, $\mathcal{M}L$ and $\mathcal{M}K$ denote the unique maximal ideals of $\mathcal{O}L$ and $\mathcal{O}K$ .
+By (L|K, v) we denote a field extension L|K where v is a valuation on L and K is endowed with the restriction of v.
+The valuation ring of v on L will be denoted by \mathcal{O}L , and that on K by \mathcal{O}K .
+Similarly, \mathcal{M}L and \mathcal{M}K denote the unique maximal ideals of \mathcal{O}L and \mathcal{O}K .
 The value group of the valued field (L, v) will be denoted by vL, and its residue field by Lv.
 The value of an element a will be denoted by va, and its residue by av.
 The rank of a valued field (K, v) is the order type of the chain of proper convex subgroups of its value group vK.
 All of our results are for arbitrary valuations; in particular, we have no restrictions on their rank or value groups.
-Ranks higher than 1 appear in a natural way when local uniformization, the local The authors thank Sylvy Anscombe, Arno Fehm, Hagen Knaf and Josnei Novacoski for inspiring discussions and helpful feedback.
-Date: 20.
-11. 2023.
+Date: 6.
+2. 2025.

-Mathematics Subject Classification.
+2010 Mathematics Subject Classification.
 12J10, 12J25.